MadMando/rag-llm-app/README.md

 ### 2️⃣ Install Ollama and Pull Models

-Download Ollama for your OS:
+Download and install Ollama for your OS:
 🔗 https://ollama.com/download

 Then open a terminal or command prompt and run: